nacn-workshop/network-automation-lab/docs/setup.md

 $ vagrant up
 ```

 This command will take a while to run and will produce a lot of output.
 When it is finished you should have a virtual device running in VirtualBox.
-Vagrant uses VirtualBox as its default provider, so if VirtualBox is installed you don't need to do anything special to tell Vagrant to use it.

 You can use vagrant's `status` command to list the current status of the VMs defined in your Vagrantfile: